-The services and benefits of trees in the urban and suburban setting were once considered to be unquantifiable.
-However, by using extensive scientific the greatest value to the community.
-Stormwater studies and practical research, these benefits can now be confidently calculated using tree inventory information.
+The services and benefits of trees in the urban and suburban setting were once considered to be studies and practical research, these benefits can now be confidently calculated using tree inventory information.

 The results of Pendleton's street tree inventory (conducted in 2016) provide insight into the overall health of the town's public trees and the management activities needed to maintain and increase the benefits of trees into the future.